IELTS or TOEFL: Which one is better For USA?

 • IELTS fees in India are INR 18,000.
 TOEFL fees are INR 16,900.

-IELTS is administered by IDP and is a standardized test that measures the language proficiency of people who want to study or work in an English-speaking environment.
+IELTS is administered by IDP and is a test that measures the language proficiency of people who want to study or work in an English-speaking environment.
 An examination that gauges a candidate's competency in the English language is the International English Language Testing System (IELTS).
 The IELTS test is split into four sections, Reading, Writing, Listening and Speaking.
 Each section has its own time limits and requires different types of tasks to be completed.

 The Speaking part of the test is designed to assess how well you can communicate in English.
 The examiner will ask you questions about yourself and your background, as well as general questions about the world around you.

-TOEFL is administered by ETS, and the test is widely recognized by over 13,000 universities and institutions in 160+ countries, including nearly all universities in the United States.
+TOEFL is administered by ETS.
+Test is widely recognized by over 13,000 universities and institutions in 160+ countries, including nearly all universities in the United States.
 The TOEFL iBT is fully internet-based and evaluates reading, listening, speaking, and writing skills in academic contexts.
 It is a standardized test that assesses the English language skills of non-native speakers.
 TOEFL scores are valid for two years from your test date, but you can retake the test as often as you like.
 The TOEFL test is designed to assess proficiency in the four basic skills: reading, listening, speaking, and writing.
 The test consists primarily of multiple-choice questions with four choices (the exception being listening comprehension).
 If you're planning to study abroad, it's essential to register for the TOEFL exam well in advance.

 Comparison between IELTS and TOEFL